-Impulse response with magnetic feedback
+Impulse response with electromagnetic feedback

-When long cables are used in a measurement for the microphone as well as for the loudspeaker and the cables lie close to each other and parallel for some distance this can lead to magnetic feedback, resulting in an early peak with virtually no delay, arriving some time before the start of the impulse response is actually detected by the microphone (Fig 12-7).
+When long cables are used in a measurement for the microphone as well as for the loudspeaker and the cables lie close to each other and parallel for some distance this can lead to electromagnetic feedback, resulting in an early peak with virtually no delay, arriving some time before the start of the impulse response is actually detected by the microphone.
 This peak is undesirable and should be removed.
-Changing the Noise floor window length can help in placing the truncation time at a correct place, but the onset time will be still placed wrongly at the peak of the magnetic feedback (Fig 12-8).
-The best solution is to zoom the healthy part of the impulse response then save this cropped version using the c-shortcut, as in Fig. 12-9.
+Changing the noise floor window length can help in placing the truncation time at a correct place, but the onset time will be still placed wrongly at the peak of the magnetic feedback.
+The best solution is to zoom the healthy part of the impulse response then save this cropped version using the c-shortcut.
+Manual setting of onset time is also possible, according to Chapter 11.5.
 It is of course better to avoid long parallel cables in the first place - if you are still in the field then by all means repeat the measurement.